Good Samaritan Stopped To Help A Woman & Her Baby & Is Fatally Stabbed

 BALTIMORE, MD — Police in Maryland are hunting for a pair of suspects who fatally stabbed a woman in east Baltimore after police say she rolled down her car window to help what she believed to be a woman in need.

-According to police, Jacquelyn Smith, 52, and two relatives were driving around Valley Street at around 12:30 A.M. on Sunday when they saw a woman holding what appeared to be a baby and a sign that read: "Please help me feed my baby."
+According to Baltimore's WBFF-TV, 52-year-old Jacquelyn Smith and two relatives were driving around Valley Street at about 12:30 a.m.
+Sunday, and saw a woman holding what appeared to be a baby and a sign that read, "Please help me feed my baby."

-“This was a Good Samaritan who saw an individual holding a sign, who appeared to be down on her luck,” Jeremy Silbert of the Baltimore Police Department said.
+“This was a Good Samaritan who saw an individual holding a sign, who appeared to be down on her luck,” Baltimore Police Department spokesperson Jeremy Silbert said, according to WBFF-TV.

 During the struggle, police say the suspect pulled out a knife and stabbed her in the torso.